vphruz/Cybertalents-Blue-Team-Writeups23/Threat hunter/encoded/enc0ded.md

 -c option selects the characters to display. if we count the characters in the previous output we discover there are 7 characters and we make our selection (3-6) to get this:</br>
 ![result after chaining the first 3 commands]](./img4.png)</br>
 </br>
-xxd is a tool for converting hex to binary and vice versa</br>
+xxd is a tool for creating a hex dunmp and vice versa</br>
 -r option is used to convert our hex to binary </br>
 -p option makes the output to be a continuous line</br>
 ![result after chaining the 4 commands](./img5.png)</br>